jcrumb/turbocharger/README.md

 Details on the fields in this object and what the values represent can be found [here](https://docs.google.com/spreadsheet/ccc?key=0AixUkyNxN55gdF83LWI1MVFaeE9CY0ptdFEyYVFPV3c&usp=sharing#gid=0)

 The aim of this proxy is to simplify adding the performance parts to your car.
-If that's all you need to do, there's no need to proxy and modify the request yourself via charles or some other locally install proxy software.
+If that's all you need to do, there's no need to proxy and modify the request yourself via charles or some other locally installed proxy software.